Vini2/GeneBriefer/README.md

 GeneBriefer is a command-line tool that transforms UniProt protein entries into clear, structured summaries using a local LLM running through Ollama.
 It automatically retrieves protein metadata, extracts key biological details, and generates student-friendly and researcher-level explanations in JSON format.

+**Note:** This is just a hobby project I built for fun and learning.
+Expect rough edges!

 ## Getting started

 ### Step 1 - Setting up Ollama locally